 Document of the International Secretariat of the Revolutionary Communist International Tendency (RCIT), 13 April 2017, www.thecommunists.net

 Note of the Editorial Board: The following document contains 5 figures, 4 tables and one map.
-The figures and the map can only be viewed in the pdf version of the document below for technical reasons.
+The figures and the map can only be viewed in the pdf version here.

 1. The historical background of the present disastrous situation in black Africa is the centuries of colonial exploitation by Great Powers and the inability of the small African bourgeoisies in the 20th century to break with the imperialist world system.
 The following theses, without dealing exhaustively with this subject, shall give a preliminary overview about the historical road of black Africa which led to the present situation.
 Going hand in hand with the RCIT's expansion to the black continent, these theses represent not the end but rather the beginning of our theoretical analysis of the problems of capitalism and class struggle in Africa.

 Some Background Notes on Black Africa’s Modern History: How Colonial Plunder and Oppression Blocked Independent Development

 2. The first and foremost reason for black Africa’s poverty and backwardness is its systematic plundering and oppression by the colonial powers and the resulting basic deformation of its economic and social physiognomy.
 The continent has attracted the appetite of the European powers starting in the Early Modern Age for two basic reasons: first, Africa’s huge mineral wealth and, secondly, the transatlantic slave trade.